 Even if there are no active political conflicts or natural disasters in their home country, wealthy individuals and their families often seek alternative citizenship to have access to expanded civil rights — things that we in the West take for granted.
 These increased civil rights might be the ability to vote for a democratically elected government, run and hold elected office, buy and sell properties, drive a car, run a business free from corrupt government officials, have unrestricted access to the Internet, religious freedom, etc. These are all things we take for granted in the West but are not guaranteed in some countries.

-3. Ability To Travel More Easily for Leisure & Business
+3. Securing a Second Passport to Increase Ability To Travel More Easily for Leisure & Business

 For people with assets and businesses across the globe, seeking a favorable tax jurisdiction to protect their wealth while controversial is not uncommon.
 The 5 Caribbean countries offering Citizenship By Investment Programs fit this bill as there are no capital gains or inheritance taxes.
 Plus income tax is only paid if the new citizens reside in the country and maintain a presence on the island for a certain number of days.
 Income tax would then be paid on worldwide income.
 It should be noted that for Americans who are increasingly seeking second passports, their tax obligations don’t change until they renounce their American citizenship.
 Thus if both passports are kept, the Internal Revenue Services still expects to collect taxes on worldwide income.
 Also, offshore banks will continue to report to the IRS under Foreign Account Tax Compliance Act (FATCA).